lukecarr/c9h/README.md

 * 💻 **Environment variables.** Handle environment variables as a source of configuration with no effort!
 * 💯 **Zero configuration.** `cottonmouth` works out-of-the-box using sensible defaults with no configuration required!
 * 💪 **Typescript.** Fully typed and self-documenting.
+* 🛠 **Extensible.** Bring your own file format parsers if we don't support your configuration files natively!

 > **`cottonmouth` is still in development, but most desired functionality is present and breaking changes are unlikely.**